Loyal Merkel ally in firing line over refugee crisis

 Still, Merkel is unlikely to drop de Maiziere anytime soon.

 Since becoming chancellor, she has watched countless allies leave.
-Among them, education minister Annette Schavan and defence minister Karl-Theodor zu Guttenberg resigned for plagiarism.
-And her hand-picked choice for president, Christian Wulff, stepped down in a financial favours scandal.
+Among them, education minister Annette Schavan and defense minister Karl-Theodor zu Guttenberg resigned for plagiarism.
+And her hand-picked choice for president, Christian Wulff, stepped down in a financial favors scandal.

 Officials close to Merkel, speaking to Reuters on Thursday on condition of anonymity, said de Maiziere's departure was not even up for discussion.
 So far, opinion polls show Merkel's party holding up well in the crisis.